 ½ cup whole kalamata olives, pitted

 1 cup cubed vegan feta (I used Violife Just like Feta or make your own from scratch) – optional

 Salt and black pepper, to taste (I usually add ¼-½ tsp salt)

 2. In a small skillet, add red onion, garlic and olive oil, and set the burner to high.
 When it starts to sizzle, immediately turn the burner down to low, and move the onions and garlic around.
 Sauté over low heat for ~5 minutes or until the onions are soft.
 Do not allow anything to brown or burn.
 Remove from heat, and allow to cool.

 3. In a blender, add lemon juice, white wine vinegar, oregano, parsley, and dijon mustard.
 When the onions, garlic and olive oil have cooled, add them to the blender as well.
 Pulse the blender until the herbs are chopped, but are still recognizable.
 2 or 3 quick pulses should do the trick.
 Taste the lemon oregano vinaigrette, and season with salt and black pepper.
 Set aside.

-4. In a large mixing bowl, add all the remaining vegan wheat berry salad ingredients, and then, drizzle it with the lemon oregano vinaigrette.
+4. In a large mixing bowl, add the remaining vegan wheat berry salad ingredients, and then, drizzle it with the lemon oregano vinaigrette.
 Mix together, taste, and make any adjustments (more salt? more oregano? more lemon juice?).
 Serve this Mediterranean wheat berry salad as a meal, a side, for a packed lunch, picnic, potluck… the options are many!